Streampunk/beamengine/README.md

     [ 'newswatch_live', 'newswatch_20190312', 'newswatch_20190311' ]

-It is assumed that an external search service, such as [Elasticsearch](https://www.elastic.co/), will be used in tandem with beam engine to provide a competent index of available streams.
+It is assumed that an external search service, such as [Elasticsearch](https://www.elastic.co/), will be used in tandem with beam engine to provide a more competent index of available streams.

 ### Format - the logical cable

-Content items have a _format_ that provides the recipe for reproducing that content.
+Content items have a _format_ that provides the technical parameters for reproducing that content.
 This consists of overall format description, the streams that make up the content and the technical parameters required to configure decoders.
-When used to access files, the streams of the beam API format label the virtual storage compartments of a virtual container.
+When used to access files, the streams of the beam API format correspond to the storage compartments of a virtual container.
 When used to access a live stream, the _format_ can be considered as if the description of a multicore _cable_, where each core wire of that cable carries the latest media elements for a particular stream.
 As media elements in beams are associated by URL path structure only, beams of the beam API represent _virtual formats_ and _logical cables_.

 Each content item has a format that is used to create, query, update or delete that content from a beam engine.
 All requests take the form `/beams/`&langle;_content_name_&rangle;.